Top Tips - Applying for Funds

 Top Tips for Completing Funding Applications

-- Be clear on what you want to achieve with your project and how the funding will help this.
+- Be clear about what you want to achieve with your project and how the funding will help this.

-- State the obvious – don’t expect the funder to understand your sport.
+- State the obvious – don’t expect the funder to understand your activity/organisation.

 - Be realistic with your costs and make sure your sums add up.